coding-chick/BeatsMusicCSharp/README.md

 #### Getting Started #5: Advanced actions and authentication
 ##### Getting the authentication URI
 If you need to perform actions which would require user specific permissions, have your app navigate to Beats Music's OAuth webpage.
 You need to obtain the relevant address from the BeatsMusicClient, and have a web browser navigate to this address.
+The URI address you recieve from the Beats Music client depends on how you intialized your client.
 ```csharp
 string addressToNavigate = client.UriAddressToNavigateForPermissions();
 ```